prashanthprabhu24/LearnPython/Course1/File2/File2.md

 * For computer example : Consider a device called printer that prints the documents/images .
 How to say the printer through computer (that knows only 0's and 1's) to print something ? <br/>
 <img src="file2_2.jpg" width="700" height="300"><br/>
 * Here we use a translator called **Assembler**.
-* We use a language little bit similar in use of english to assembler and assembler converts it to machine language and send it to computer(CPU perticularly).
+* We use a language little bit similar to english on assembler and assembler converts it to machine language and send it to computer(CPU perticularly).